gdbroman/broman.blog/_posts/2020/2020-01-17-specialization.md

 So which way is it?
 Given that you want to maximize your fulfilment and financial benefit as an individual - should you try to narrow your skills or become a jack of all trades?

-## Leonardo da Vinci and The Specialization Theory
+## Leonardo da Vinci and the Specialization Theory

 The specialization theory was first developed by Adam smith in The Wealth of Nations, 1776.
 It states that total power output and therefore economic growth is increased when labor is distributed between individuals.